SaakshiMV/Excel-Learning-Journal/days/Day01_Excel_Interface.md

 ---

-### Selecting Cells
+## Selecting Cells

 To select a cell:

-1. Click on any cell
+1️⃣ Click any cell
-2. The selected cell becomes the **Active Cell**
+2️⃣ The cell becomes the **Active Cell**

 ---

-### Selecting Multiple Cells
+## Selecting Multiple Cells

-1. Click and hold your mouse
+1️⃣ Click and hold your mouse
-2. Drag across the cells
+2️⃣ Drag across cells

-Example selection:
+Example range selection:

 ```
 A1:C5